MarkNenadov/BorderWaitWatcher/README.md

 --

-To install this app, use the APK file included in the root of the repository (the app is not available in the Google play app store).
+Notes:

---
+* To install this app, use the APK file included in the root of the repository (the app is not available in the Google play app store).

-This code is licensed under LGPL v3.
+* This code is licensed under LGPL v3.
 To see the terms of that license check out the LICENSE file in the root of this repository.